jeff-hykin/deno-guillotine/README.md

     - Older versions of guillotine got arm64 support using LukeChannings [script](https://github.com/LukeChannings/deno-arm64)
     - Now guillotine (as of v1.0.0.5) uses the official deno arm64 installer

-# Can I generate these files client-side?
+# Can I generate these files client-side in a browser?

-Not sure why you would, but actually yes you can.
+Not sure why you would, but actually yes you can!
 There is a pure-function API to enable this functionality from within any JavaScript runtime.

 ```js
 import { enhanceScript } from "https://deno.land/x/deno_guillotine/main/deno-guillotine-api.js"